 To apply for an EB-5 visa, you need to meet certain requirements.
 Although the EB-5 requirements may vary based on your situation, requirements generally include:

-- Investment: The investment required to get EB-5 Visa approval is $1,000,000 in areas that are not designated as TEAs.
-If you invest in a TEA, your required investment decreases to $500,000.
-These minimums are increasing in the upcoming changes.
+- Investment: The investment required to get EB-5 Visa approval is $1,800,000 in areas that are not designated as TEAs.
+If you invest in a TEA, your required investment decreases to $900,000.

 - At-Risk Investment: The investment you make must be considered “at-risk,” similar to an investment into stocks.
 The risk of your investment may also determine your EB-5 Visa return on investment.